terminated-games/gameloop/README.md

 # GameLoop Controller

-Controlled environment for developing concurrent, multithreaded, performant & event-based (I/O) game servers using NodeJS.
+Controlled environment for developing concurrent, multithreaded, performant & event-based (I/O) game servers using TypeScript.

 ## The general todo list
 * Use of SharedArrayBuffer between internal threads with Atomics synchronization.